Law Office of Doug Weller

 Recommendations

-My usual recommendation to clients is to file a utility patent rather than first filing a provisional patent application.
+My usual recommendation to clients is to file a non-provisional patent rather than filing a provisional patent application.
 In a quality patent, there is high interdependence between the subject matter claimed and the subject matter disclosed.
 Determining what subject matter should be disclosed in a patent application is best done in a context where the invention and how it is to be claimed is fully understood.
 Without a thorough understanding of the inventive subject matter and how it is to be claimed, it is very easy to over disclose or under disclose information about the invention.
-Typically, for a patent attorney who thoroughly understands what should be claimed and thus what should be disclosed in a patent application, the additional time to prepare utility patent application verses a quality provisional patent application is relatively insignificant.
+Typically, for a patent attorney who thoroughly understands what should be claimed and thus what should be disclosed in a patent application, the additional time to prepare a non-provisional patent application verses a quality provisional patent application is relatively insignificant.

 For more information on the process of obtaining quality patents you can read further on this website or contact patent attorney Doug Weller.